+Table 3.
 6.

-Table 3.4.

 Text Editor

 Depicted in Table 3.6 are the distinctive text editors for web development such as VisualStudio Code, Sublime Text, and Atom.
 Upon careful evaluation of the said text editors, the proponents unanimously agreed to use VS Code mainly because of the familiarity of the proponents, as well as its robust features and extensive support for third-party plugins like Live Share, Go Live, Prettier, and others.
 While Atom and Sublime Text are both lightweight IDE software, the proponents found them lacking in comparison to VS Code in terms of features and plugin support.
 Thus, VS Code is the preferred text editor for this project.